-In 2013, Representatives Earl Blumenauer and Jared Polis co-authored a report “The Path Forward: Rethinking Federal Marijuana Policy” (updated 2015).
-The document reviews the history of marijuana prohibition in the United States, current conflicts between state and federal law, and outlines several opportunities to reform and clarify marijuana law at the federal level.
-Representative Blumenauer has also posted a FAQ on marijuana and marijuana legislation.
+In 2013, Representatives Earl Blumenauer and Jared Polis co-authored a report “The Path Forward: Rethinking Federal Marijuana Policy” (updated 2017).
+The report reviews the history of marijuana prohibition in the United States, current conflicts between state and federal law, and outlines several opportunities to reform and clarify marijuana law at the federal level.

 Oregon and Marijuana Reform in the States

-In November 2014, Oregonians voted to end the failed prohibition of marijuana, establishing a taxed and regulated adult use system, making it one of four states to do so.
+In November 2014, Oregonians voted to end the failed prohibition of marijuana, establishing a taxed and regulated adult use system, making it one of five states to do so.
 For years, Oregon has been far ahead of the federal government on marijuana policy.
-We were the first state to pass the decriminalization of marijuana in 1973, and one of the first states to legalize medical marijuana.
-Now 23 states, the District of Columbia and Guam have fully legalized medical marijuana, and 20 states have passed decriminalization laws.
+It was the first state to pass the decriminalization of marijuana in 1973, and one of the first states to legalize medical marijuana.
+Now 36 states, the District of Columbia and Guam have fully legalized medical marijuana, and 27 states have passed decriminalization laws.

 This movement in states is part of a larger evolution on marijuana policy by the American people, who are rejecting the failed War on Drugs – an approach that has disrupted the lives of millions of people needlessly through failed marijuana prohibition policies.
-More than half of the American population supports full legalization and over 70 percent support the legalization of medical marijuana.
+Over 60 percent of the American population supports full legalization, and 88 percent support the legalization of medical marijuana.